Feeling stressed, anxious, sad or depressed? Who isn’t!? It’s Pandemic PTSD

-How can you ease your pandemic depression
+How can you ease your Pandemic PTSD

 Use positive psychology

 Positive psychology is the study of the “good life,” or other positive aspects of the human experience that make life worth living.
 Eliminating bad thoughts and replacing them with good ones is life-changing once you start practicing.
 I’m the first to admit that some days I wake up and can’t tell if I’m homicidal or suicidal for a minutes.
 I’m kind of kidding.
 These days, it’s imperative to tap into positivity; however, works best for you.
 I immediately tune into a Zoom 12-step meeting, listen to affirmations, write a gratitude list, list the things I’m looking forward to, or find other positive ways to start the day.
 If you replace the bad thoughts with good ones, it will help your brain reset for the day.
 I use Youtube videos for morning affirmations.
-Even ten minutes makes a difference.
+Even ten minutes makes a difference in battling the depression.

 Find your glimmers instead of your triggers

 Glimmers are the opposite of triggers.
 If you love puppies, find some puppies to play with for a couple of hours.
 There are animal therapy programs, as well as shelters that may need help.
 In Socal, we have something called the Gentle Barn.
 At the Gentle Barn, they have rescue animals of all kinds you can visit.
 Love movies?
 I do.
 I’ve been watching some of my old favorites (like any Eddie Murphy comedy out of the 80s).
 Pop up some corn and start laughing, or crying, whatever your pleasure.
 I’ve been driving to the beach every day to see the dolphins play in the surf.
-It’s very soothing and quiet time alone.
+It’s a very soothing and quiet time alone.
 Like food?
 This is the time for comfort food, so whether you like to cook, order or explore, look into food.

 Nurture your soul, spiritual life

 This looks different for everyone.
-Attending more 12-step meetings (even on Zoom) and making a more significant effort to meditate help.
+Attending more 12-step meetings and making a more significant effort to meditate help.
 I’m also using the Calm app for quick meditations, hiking hills, and walking where there’s water.
 I’m also making strides in my personal life, which is uncomfortable, but for me also feels spiritual.
 In the most unexpected ways, I’ve found a new voice for myself in the pandemic.
 Can you speak your mind?
 I’ve had to speak up a few times, which usually makes me uncomfortable.
 In being forced to this, however, so I found confidence and faced some fears.
 Like most of my fears, they are never as bad as I thought.

 Talk to someone every day